humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails5.md

 ## Summary
 In this module, we created a static pages for our application that don't necessarily need to be stored in a database.
 We used both the rails generator and did this manually.
-You also learned a bit more about how routes work, and also how to create custom routes to make the URLs of your application easier to "guess" by users.
+You also learned a bit more about how routes work and also how to create custom routes to make the URLs of your application easier to "guess" by users.